aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPT to XLTX</h2>

-For a Python developer, who is trying to add a PPT to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPT and XLTX files.
+The need to convert PPT to XLTX arises when a Python developer wants to add a feature of PPT to XLTX conversion within an application.
+This conversion helps to automate the process of creating a presentation in Microsoft Excel format from a PPT file.

+<h2>How Aspose.Total Helps for PPT to XLTX Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats including PPT and XLTX files.
+It helps to convert PPT to XLTX in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert PPT file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features to help developers in creating, manipulating, and converting various file formats.
+It also supports a wide range of features such as creating charts, tables, and images, and also supports various Excel features like formulas, formatting, and calculations.

 {{% /blocks/products/pf/feature-page-summary %}}